ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 # Secondary indexes

-[Indexes]{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/Индекс_(базы_данных)){% endif %}{% if lang == "en" %}(https://en.wikipedia.org/wiki/Database_index){% endif %} are auxiliary database structures that are used to locate data based on specific criteria without searching the entire database.
-They are also used to retrieve sorted samples without sorting, which would require processing the full dataset.
+[Indexes]{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/Индекс_(базы_данных)){% endif %}{% if lang == "en" %}(https://en.wikipedia.org/wiki/Database_index){% endif %} are auxiliary structures within databases that help find data by certain criteria without having to search an entire database, and retrieve sorted samples without actually sorting, which would require processing the entire dataset.

-Data in YDB tables is always sorted by the primary key.
-This means that regardless of the total number of table entries, retrieving an entry from the database with specific values in primary key fields will always take the minimum amount of time.
+Data in a YDB dataset is always sorted by the primary key.
+That means that retrieving any entry from the table with specified field values comprising the primary key always takes the minimum fixed time, regardless of the total number of table entries.
 Indexing by the primary key makes it possible to retrieve any consecutive range of entries in ascending or descending order of the primary key.
-The execution time for this operation depends only on the number of retrieved entries rather than the total number of table values.
+Execution time for this operation depends only on the number of retrieved entries rather than on the total number of table values.

-To use a similar feature with any field or combination of fields, additional indexes, called **secondary indexes**, can be created for them.
+To use a similar feature with any field or combination of fields, additional indexes called **secondary indexes** can be created for them

 In transactional systems, indexes are used to limit or avoid performance degradation and increase of query cost as your data grows.

-This article describes basic operations with secondary indexes and gives references to a detailed description of each operation.
-For more information about various types of secondary indexes and their specific features, see [Secondary indexes](../../concepts/secondary_indexes.md) in the Concepts section.
+This article describes the main operations with secondary indexes and gives references to detailed information on each operation.
+For more information about various types of secondary indexes and their specifics, see [Secondary indexes](../../concepts/secondary_indexes.md) in the Concepts section.

 ## Creating secondary indexes {#create}